wp-plugins/8tracks-shortcode/readme.txt

 	Playops is also optional, and can be set to 'shuffle', 'autoplay', or 'shuffle+autoplay'.
 		These shuffle your mix, autostart your mix, or both.

+		Note about shuffle: Shuffle is done for each user - on first play - by 8tracks.
+		It's a randomized mix, but you can still exit and resume where you were.

 == Installation ==